 - Thin, not viscous

 - Lots of thin, clear discharge (could be amniotic fluid)

-- Before 37 weeks, if it becomes watery, mucous –like or bloody
+- Before 37 weeks, if it becomes watery, mucus–like, or bloody

-- If there’s a change in the type of discharge than you’ve been experiencing
+- If there’s a change in the type of discharge you’re experiencing

 - Pinkish or brownish in color